postgres-x2/postgres-x2/README.md

 <pre><code>cd /home/galy/pgxc/stable (your source code place)
 make install</code></pre>

+* Before you start

+Before you start to configure Postgres-XC cluster, you need to determine several things and make hardware/software ready.

+**Components**

+Postgres-XC database cluster consists of the following components:

+*gtm*

+gtm stands for "global transaction manager", which provides core of transaction management feature needed to run all the Postgres-XC component in a integrated way.
+Coordinators and datanodes connect to GTM to run transactions consisitently at different servers.

+*gtm_proxy*

+This is a proxy of a connection form coordinators/datanodes to GTM to reduce the amount of interaction and data.

+*coordinator*
+This is a connection point to Postgres-XC applications.
+A coordinator accepts SQL statements from applications, analyze and determines where the data is stored and handles SQL statements to each datanode.
+You can configure as many coordinators in Postgres-XC.

+*datanode*

+This node stores user data Datanode reads its local SQL statements from coordinators and handle them.

+**How many servers you need?**

+If you are just testing Postgres-XC, you need only one server.
+This can even be a virtual machine.
+You can run sufficient component on this machine but it's not a good idea to run slave of each components.
+If you're in this stage, please read this page carefully.
+Pgxc_ctl will provide configuration file template but it is not suitable for this purpose.
+You may have to rewrite many of the template to fit to your single-server configuration.
+If you are deploying Postgres-XC for more serious use, you should consider how many servers you need to store your data. [[Scalability|The scalability data of XC] will help to determine this.
+Additionally, you may want to run GTM at a separate server mainly for availability purpose and you may want another server to run GTM slave for hight availability.It is highly advised to install gtm_proxy, coordinator and datanode at the rest of the servers.
+This simplifies the configuration and maintains worload of each servers nearly even.

 * **Setup & Run**

 The following is a quick example to setup one coordinator, two data nodes and one GTM